 We decorated the mini tree with lights and shatterproof ornaments secured to the tree with wire.
 I love my little tree.

-We also added some ornaments to an old lantern and used a few more trees beside the door.
+We also added some ornaments to an old lantern and used a few more small trees beside the door in galvanized pots.

 Repeating the different elements in a few places helps to bring the whole look together.